 - Ensure migrating admin account has permission on all Public Folders (owner access rights need to be permitted to the account being used for migration).
 KB005103

 - Split up large Public Folders.
 If any Public Folders contain more than 20,000 items (if Source = Exchange 2007), or 100,000 items (if Source = Exchange 2010 or later), these should be split into multiple Public Folders.
 This will speed up your migration.
 KB005526

-- Create public folder mailbox, and assign root permissions to this Public Folder mailbox to the admin account being used for migration.
-KB005069 Video
+- Create Public Folder mailbox, and assign root permissions to this Public Folder mailbox to the admin account being used for migration.
+KB005069

 - Configure the administrator account being used for migration, to look at Office 365 folders by default, while all other Office 365 users look at On-Premises Public Folders (this is required for migration).
 KB005102